Does your diet make it necessary to supplement? If so, what and how much?

 Essential Needs 5 & 6: Food Enzymes & Probiotics

 Eating the cleanest macronutrient foods will not do you any good unless the foods are digested down to usable nutrients at the cell level.
 The non-digestion of foods causes simple issues like bloating to severe disease states when larger molecules of undigested foods get into the bloodstream.
 Studies dating back to the 1970’s and before have shown the need to add back food enzymes and probiotics to processed and cooked foods to take the stress off of your digestive system.

 Probiotics are friendly bacteria that surround your intestinal tract.
-They act as an immune defense mechanism keeping you disease free and they help with the digestion and assimilation of nutrients into your bloodstream.
+They act as an immune defense mechanism keeping you disease-free and they help with the digestion and assimilation of nutrients into your bloodstream.
 Stress, chemicals, acidic foods, sodas and especially antibiotics found in prescriptions and our food supply destroy our friendly flora.
-Fermented foods like Kefir, Kim Chi and sour yogurts contain probiotics but unlike other countries, people in North America don’t eat fermented foods on a daily basis and thus are deficient in friendly flora.
+Fermented foods like Kefir, Kim Chi, and sour yogurts contain probiotics, but unlike other countries, people in North America don’t eat fermented foods on a daily basis and thus are deficient in friendly flora.

 Eat more raw and fermented foods.

-Optimal Digestion is the best-selling digestion formula for over 15 years and is the only formula guaranteed to provide every plant based food enzyme needed to digest all foods in your diet while also helping assimilate the digested foods in to the bloodstream through patented acid stable probiotics and ensure their utilization on the cellular level.
+Optimal Digestion is the best-selling digestion formula for over 15 years and is the only formula guaranteed to provide every plant-based food enzyme needed to digest all foods in your diet while also helping assimilate the digested foods into the bloodstream through patented acid stable probiotics and ensure their utilization on the cellular level.
 Take one capsule three times a day with meals.
 (If your meal is overly processed and cooked, consider taking more capsules with that meal.)